Eternalyze0/hrm_nanogpt/README.md

 # HRM for nanoGPT

 It runs but NaN's out quickly.
+If the hidden state is not updated then NaN outs are avoided.

 ```
 step 0: train loss 9793.7217, val loss 9671.3076